RadSense1 setup and options

 General hints and tips

-Using very small zones can be tricky.
-Experiment with the speed settings (double-click the settings button) to get the best result.
+Using very small zones can be tricky to get right.
+Experiment with the settings for speed and filter to get the best result.
 Keeping the zones above 1 meter (3 feet) will yield best results.
 The Slow Mode works best for small zones.

 If the sensor does not give solid results, keep in mind that there are limits to what materials a radar such as this can “see thru”.
 If the radar is placed behind a thick material, you can try to unscrew the upper part of the box